 • Acclimate the panel to room temperature before use—especially when the panel has been stored at a low temperature.

-• Avoid fluctuating humidity or environments that are too dry—this can lead to static build-up.
+• Avoid fluctuating humidity and dry environments—this can lead to static build-up.

 • Do not touch panel surfaces with bare hands, and do not allow any liquid cleaning materials or solvents (except denatured or isopropyl alcohol) to dry on the panel surface.